Create a Makefile

 what things you’re trying to compile, how to compile those things, and

-what each unit depends on, and make
+what each unit depends on, and make will figure out the

 correct order of commands to run to make sure that you’re able to get